MiniTool Released MovieMaker 8.6 with Japanese & German Support

 A Multi-Track Timeline

-Featuring a multi-track timeline, MiniTool MovieMaker is able to create picture-in-picture (PiP) effects, create split-screen videos, make video collages, and layer multiple clips/effects/text/stickers to decorate videos.
+Featuring a multi-track timeline, MiniTool MovieMaker is able to create picture-in-picture (PiP) effects, create split-screen videos, make video collages, and layer multiple clips/effects/text/animations to enhance videos.

 4K Video Export & Custom Output Settings

-A highlight of MiniTool MovieMaker is that it supports exporting videos up to 4K resolution for free, without watermarks, ensuring clear and clean results.
+MiniTool MovieMaker fully supports exporting videos up to 4K resolution without watermarks.
 Furthermore, it can customize output format, resolution, frame rate, and bitrate.

 About MiniTool® Software Ltd.

-MiniTool® Software Ltd. is a professional software development company specializing in video editing, screen recording, video/audio conversion, disk management, data recovery, data backup, system optimization, etc. For decades, the company has earned the trust of users worldwide.
-In the future, the company will continue striving to provide better products and services.
+MiniTool Software Ltd. is devoted to offering useful tools in video editing, screen recording, video/audio conversion, disk management, data recovery, data backup, system optimization, etc. For decades, the company has earned the trust of users worldwide.

 SOURCE MiniTool Software Limited